CCNY Event Policy

 The City College of New York is a tobacco-free campus as of September 4, 2012, in accordance with a policy adopted by the CUNY Board of Trustees.
 This means use of tobacco products, including smokeless tobacco, is not permitted indoors as well as anywhere on campus grounds, including building entrances, playing fields and parking lots.

-For more information on this policy, visit /about/tobacco.
+For more information on this policy please visit the CUNY website.

 DRUGS AND ALCOHOL